cryptodai3/Kite-AI-PY-BOT/README.md

-# 🚀 Kite AI Automation Bot - CDY Edition
+# 🚀 Kite AI Ozone BOT — CDY Edition

-A fully automated Python bot for interacting with Kite AI's incentivized testnet.
-This bot simplifies your daily Kite AI tasks and boosts your airdrop farming by automating multiple activities across multiple accounts.
+A fully automated Python bot for interacting with the Kite AI Ozone testnet.
+Designed to streamline onboarding, staking, and daily tasks across multiple wallets with proxy support and 2Captcha integration.

 > **Made by Cryptodai3 | Powered by YetiDAO**